Parent Advisory Council

 Joe Whitmore

-Joe Whitmore (ME) is a proud father and member of the Penquis Prevention Council ParentLeadership team.
+Joe Whitmore (ME) is a proud father and member of the Penquis Prevention Council Parent Leadership team.
 Joe is a member of Maine’s Prevention Mindset Institute team, as well as other local, State and National efforts to support families to prevent child abuse.
 Joe is also a facilitator in the Nurturing Fathers program.

 In addition to the work Joe does with the Prevention Council, he enjoys being a positive part of the community by helping other parents achieve their potential as parents and individuals.
 Joe uses his voice as a parent to help improve the lives of parents and children and serves on state and national committees.
 Joe also works with child protective service organizations, providing his perspective experience to new case managers.
-Joe has over 20 years experience supporting families at the grassroots level and 2 years professionally.
-He is a strong advocate stepping forward to embrace being nurturing, supportive, and loving fathers.
+Joe has over 20 years’ experience supporting families at the grassroots level and 2 years professionally.
+He is a strong advocate, stepping forward to embrace becoming nurturing, supportive, and loving fathers.

 Vadonna Williams

 Vadonna Williams (AL) is a devoted mother of two sons and a wife to husband Leonard since 1997.
 She is a dedicated advocate for children and families in Tuscaloosa and throughout Alabama.
-She has nearly 20 years of parent leadership experience which includes her role as a Parent Leadership Coordinator, Peer Leader, and Facilitator of parenting classes.
-In addition, she has held the position of Director of the Parenting Dept. with Tuscaloosa’s One Place.
-Vadonna has been very fortunate to have been appointed, by the Governor of Alabama, to currently serve on the Board of Directors for the Alabama Partnership for Children as the Parent Representative.
-She also is a founding member of their Family Advisory Committee.
-In addition, she served as a Steering Committee member of both the National Early Childhood Family Network and the Alabama Parent Advisory Council and was nominated for the FRIENDS PAC by Alabama Partnership for Children.
+She has over 20 years of parent leadership experience which includes her role as a Parent Leadership Coordinator, Peer Leader, and Facilitator of parenting classes.

 Thalia Wilson

 Thalia Wilson (NE) is the proud mother of one son and a member of the Standing Rock Sioux Tribe and the Salt River Pima-Maricopa tribes.
-She has 10 years’ experience in the child & adolescent advocacy fields, including five years in a a parent leadership role.
+She has 10 years’ experience in the child & adolescent advocacy fields, including five years in a parent leadership role.
 Thalia’s leadership journey began when she became involved in the parent group at her son’s Head Start program.
 She was elected as the secretary of this group and then served as parent representative on the policy council.
-Thalia then proceeded to serve two years as the parent representative and 2 years as a community representative on the policy council.
+Thalia then proceeded to serve two years as the parent representative and two years as a community representative on the policy council.
 Thalia’s participation as a representative introduced her to the inaugural cohort of the Nebraska Parent Ambassador program.
-She was selected as aParent Ambassador for a year and is currently serving her second year as an alumnus.
-Thalia was then chosen for the National Center on Parent, Family, and Community Engagement committee and the Parent Nation committee.
-Thalia’s professional career has centered on child and adolescent advocacy.
-She was a school counselor, family and youth advocate, child protection case manager, and child protection family developer and is currently working for a sexual violence prevention program with children in grades K-12 on a Native American Reservation in South Dakota.
-Thalia continues to work for the betterment of children, especially Native American and rural children.
+She was selected as a Parent Ambassador for a year and is currently serving as an alumnus.

 Melissa Zimmerman

-Melissa Zimmerman (AZ) lives in Phoenix, Arizona with her daughter, Taylor, and her fiancé.
+Melissa Zimmerman (AZ) lives in Phoenix, Arizona with her daughter and her husband.
 She is a dedicated family advocate in her community.
 She was previously involved with the Department of Child Safety (DCS) formally Child Protective Services and was able to successfully navigate the child welfare system and behavioral health systems to reunite with her daughter.
 She advocates for the parents that she works with to be their voice in advocating for their families.
 She also advocates for parents and foster parents to have a shared parenting relationship while their children are in care.
 She shares her experience with potential foster parents and adoptive parents.

 We and selected third parties use cookies or similar technologies for technical purposes and, with your consent, for other purposes.
 You can consent to the use of such technologies by using the “Accept” button, by closing this notice, by scrolling this page, by interacting with any link or button outside of this notice or by continuing to browse otherwise.